jmonloop/GeekshubsFSD_Pr05_VideoStoreFrontend/README.md

 ### User Profile
-User can consult his profile data and the orders he actually owns at the profile view.
+User can consult his profile data and the orders he actually owns in the database.
 Profile view can be accessed by clicking on the username, at the user data burger button.

 ![ScreenShot](https://raw.githubusercontent.com/jmonloop/GeekshubsFSD_Pr05_VideoStoreFrontend/dev/src/assets/screenshots/profile.jpg)

 ### Update Profile and Password
-User can modify his credentials through his profile view.
+User can modify his data through his profile view.
 By submitting, the is updated in the database and in Redux.

 ![ScreenShot](https://raw.githubusercontent.com/jmonloop/GeekshubsFSD_Pr05_VideoStoreFrontend/dev/src/assets/screenshots/updateprofile.jpg)